dssg/bikeshare/scrapers/README.md

 `Weather` is for forecast.io

 crontab.example is an example version of the crontab we use to keep all of this up to date.

+More info can be found in the [data section of the Wiki](https://github.com/dssg/bikeshare/wiki/data).